Residents and clinical fellows

 Selecting a TOW code

-TOW code 12 is for residents who do not moonlight.
+TOW code 12 is for residents and fellows who do not moonlight.
 Extra resident shifts are not considered moonlighting and are included under this code.

 TOW code 14 is for residents who do occasional moonlighting (i.e., for two consecutive weeks or less).
 Those in TOW code 14 who limit their clinical activities to only moonlighting work (locum) for more than two consecutive weeks, must change to a practising physician TOW code and hold a licence/registration acceptable to the regulatory authority (College) in the jurisdiction in which the moonlighting will occur.

-TOW code 13 is for clinical fellows who do not moonlight.
-Extra resident shifts are not considered moonlighting.
-Clinical fellows in code 13 who moonlight cannot select TOW code 14.
+Clinical fellows in code 12 who moonlight cannot select TOW code 14.
 They must change to a practising physician TOW code and hold a licence/registration acceptable to the regulatory authority (College) in the jurisdiction in which the moonlighting will occur.

 See the Fee Schedule [PDF] for full details on each TOW code.